 Like magnesium, I knew the many ways that zinc functions within the body, but I assumed I was obtaining enough from food.
-Many processed foods are fortified with zinc, and it also occurs naturally in foods such as oysters, beef, chicken, pumpkin seeds, lamb, spinach and yogurt.
+Many processed foods are fortified with zinc, and it also occurs naturally in foods such as oysters, beef, chicken, pumpkin seeds, lamb, spinach, and yogurt.

-The Role of Zinc In the Body
+The Role of Zinc in the Body

 Zinc is a master-mineral of sorts (along with magnesium), and is needed for many reactions within the body.
-Unlike fat soluble vitamins, zinc is not stored for long periods of time in the body, so we need a constant supply of quality zinc from diet.
+Unlike fat soluble vitamins, zinc is not stored for long periods of time in the body, so we need a constant supply of quality zinc from our diet.

 We don’t need large amounts of zinc each day, but it is absolutely vital that we get enough.
 Zinc is technically an essential trace element that is important for:

 - Proper immune function

 - Metabolism of food and absorption of other nutrients